Table of Contents

 Exchange data feeds for crypto markets (order book depth, trade tape, liquidation feeds) require:

-Institutional-grade historical data alone costs $50K–$100K annually per exchange.
+Institutional-grade historical data requires significant per-exchange investment.
 Research infrastructure (compute clusters, data storage, analysis tools) requires dedicated capital allocation.

 I have watched firms attempt to backtest crypto strategies using free or low-cost retail data, then discover in production that their models failed to account for exchange-specific microstructure quirks that only appear in full-depth order book data.